SEA-PHAGES/pdm_utils/docs/source/tools/export.rst

 Export the entire database as a SQL file::

-    > python3 -m pdm_utils export Actinobacteriophage sql
+    > python3 -m pdm_utils export Actino_Draft sql

 Database information stored in a SQL database may need to be uploaded to a server for end-users.
-This option allows a file to be exported from MySQL into a single file that can be easily uploaded to a server (e.g. Actinobacteriophage.sql).
+This option allows a file to be exported from MySQL into a single file that can be easily uploaded to a server (e.g. Actino_Draft.sql).
-The database version is tracked as an integer in the Version field of the *version* table, and a version file is also generated (e.g. Actinobacteriophage.version), which is a text file that contains a single integer corresponding to the database version.
+The database version is tracked as an integer in the Version field of the *version* table, and a version file is also generated (e.g. Actino_Draft.version), which is a text file that contains a single integer corresponding to the database version.

 CSV File Export